OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/16 September 2017.md

 ---

-## Afterlife & Soul Topics

-- No content under this category in this session.

----

 ## Cosmic Structure & Densities

 - Tales of gods fighting in the sky and the castration of **Chronos** relate to a cosmic event involving **Mars** temporarily being much closer to Earth.